-Here at home, after over two years of disruption from the pandemic, we should continue to look ahead to the return to "normal."
+As we move forward, the central banks continue to be in the spotlight.
 Whether or not you agree with the significant stimulus actions taken over the past two years, they have helped to avert more serious financial and economic harm.
-However, central bankers are now confronted with the complicated task of winding down their support: increasing interest rates to more "normal" levels and reducing balance sheet assets.
+However, central bankers are now confronted with the complicated task of winding down their support in the return to normal: increasing interest rates to more "normal" levels and reducing balance sheet assets after their aggressive bond-buying programs.
 Adding to the current challenges?
-Higher and sustained levels of inflation, which have largely been supported by ongoing supply chain disruptions - and, now, geopolitical tensions from the Russia/Ukraine war.
+Higher and sustained levels of inflation, which have largely been supported by ongoing supply chain disruptions - and, more recently, global geopolitical tensions with the Russia/Ukraine war.

-While there are inevitable challenges and we should expect bumps along the way, don't listen to the doomsayers who suggest that they are insurmountable.
+Financial markets are often quick to react to these uncertainties and, with the many changes, volatility can be expected.
+Yet, while there are inevitable challenges, don't listen to the doomsayers who suggest that they are insurmountable.
 Not to belittle the unique challenges we face today, but history reminds us that every market period has had its own obstacles that make it difficult to assess future prospects.
 Market pessimists have always been quick to offer their prognostications.
 Consider that over the past 50 years:

-- Annual inflation exceeded 5 percent in 13 of those years.1 - > The stock market fell in more than 241 of those 600 months, or 40 percent of the time.2 - The stock market lost a quarter of its value at least seven times.2 - There were eight bear markets lasting a total of 77 months.2 - > We had six recessions, cumulatively lasting almost six years.3
+- Annual inflation exceeded 5 percent in 13 of those years. - The stock market fell in more than 241 of those 600 months, or 40 percent of the time. - The stock market lost a guarter of its value at least seven times. - There were eight bear markets lasting a total of 77 months. - We had six recessions, cumulatively lasting almost six years.

-And, yet, over this period the equity markets, as measured by the S&P/TSX Composite Index, appreciated by over six percent on an annualized basis (not including reinvested dividends).2
+And, yet, over this period the equity markets, as measured by the S&P/TSX Composite Index, appreciated by over six percent on an annualized basis (not including reinvested dividends).